Ques) Can we access the

 Ans: Yes.
 If we define a class inside the interface, java compiler creates a static nested class.

-To provide default implementation of an interface we can define a class inside an interface
+To provide default implementation of an interface we can

 Interface